 The most common business entity structures you have to choose from are:

 - Sole proprietors – A sole proprietorship is an enterprise that’s owned and operated by one person.
 There are no legal distinctions between the business and the person.
-Additionally, there are several possible consequences you should consider concerning this sole proprietorship structure, including the possibility of forfeiting your personal property if found liable, reporting business losses in personal income, and having to pay a small self-employment tax.
+Additionally, you should consider several consequences of this sole proprietorship structure, including the possibility of forfeiting your personal property if found liable, reporting business losses in personal income, and paying a small self-employment tax.

 - Partnerships – An agreement between two or more people wherein they’ll manage and operate the business in return for a split of the profits.
 In this partnership agreement, partners share liability and profits equally.
-For taxes, they fill out a 1065 form but do not have to pay business taxes.
+They fill out a 1065 form for taxes but do not have to pay business taxes.

 - C-Corporations – Any type of corporation where the owner and the business pay separate taxes.
 This can provide you with tax advantages, especially due to the recent tax cuts.
 It gives a company limited liability and unrestricted growth potential.

-- S-Corporations – In this arrangement the corporation forgoes paying business taxes by reporting losses and revenue.
+- S-Corporations – The corporation forgoes paying business taxes by reporting losses and revenue in this arrangement.
 Instead, the shareholders note everything in their personal tax filings.
-Such an action allows you to avoid penalties of getting hit with double taxes.
+Such an action allows you to avoid penalties for getting hit with double taxes.

 - LLC – A Limited Liability Company (LLCs) is a private limited company that is set up in such a way as to make a legal distinction between the business and the owner.
 It provides the limited liability of a corporation and the pass-through taxation you receive in a partnership.

 Your small business needs a name that your local and state governments can use to keep track of your actions.
-Unless you’re a sole proprietor operating under your own name, you’ll need to register a Fictitious Business Name (FBN) or Doing Business As (DBA).
-The selected name will be registered with the county and then you’ll operate and file taxes under that name.
-If you’re in California, you’ll be legally required to file a DBA if you are in a sole proprietor, partnership, LLC, or corporation that is operating under a different name (different than what’s listed on the entity).
+Unless you’re a sole proprietor operating under your own name, you’ll need to register a Fictitious Business Name (FBN) or Do Business As (DBA).
+The selected name will be registered with the county, and then you’ll operate and file taxes under that name.
+If you’re in California, you’ll be legally required to file a DBA if you are in a sole proprietor, partnership, LLC, or corporation that is operating under a different name (different from what’s listed on the entity).

 To file the business name, you must take the following steps: